Composr Tutorial: Legal and social responsibilities

 You may also wish to include your policy with respect to deletion of publicly submitted content upon request by the submitter or another party.

-AccessibilityIt is arguable that under discrimination laws, your website must satisfy the web-accessibility-initiative (WAI ), web content accessibility guidelines (WCAG ).
+AccessibilityPotentially (under anti-discrimination laws) your website must satisfy the web-accessibility-initiative (WAI ), web content accessibility guidelines (WCAG ).
 Fortunately Composr complies to the highest level of accessibility under these guidelines (for all interfaces: user and administrator), which is rare, as the vast majority of web applications are not close to complying with the lowest level of accessibility.

 As a site-maintainer however, there are accessibility guidelines that apply to content that the developers can not arrange-for on your behalf.
 Also, if you modify the default Composr templates, it is very easy to degrade the inbuilt accessibility.